eflanili7881/AdobeRepackerAndInstallerScript/README.md

         - AdobeEncore3All
           - Installation fails with error 1603.
         - AdobeSoundboothAll
           - Installation fails with error 1603 on Master Collection.
-I don't have standalone product :(( (If somebody have standalone Adobe Soundbooth CS3 installer, you can write me :)) )
+          - I don't have standalone product to test standalone product's reaction :(( (If somebody have standalone Adobe Soundbooth CS3 installer, you can write me :)) )
         - But some CS3 main packs can be unpacked.
 These are:
           - AdobeDreamweaver9*
           - AdobeFlash9*